 Finally, your insurance might want to determine the cause of the water damage.
 Some water damage results from sewer backups, which happen when water is pushed into your home through the pipes from sewer or drainage systems.
 If dirty water from the sewers comes into your home, it can be particularly difficult to fix the damage because unsanitary water has the potential to harm your health as well as your personal property.
 Tree roots, city-related pipeline issues, and blockages of city sanitary mains are common causes of sewer backups.
 Your insurance may also classify the damage as the result of overflow and discharge water damage.
 By definition, overflow involves water overflowing from pipes, appliances, or water outlets in your home.

-If you’d like help with understanding your water damage claim, reach out to your agent today!
+If you’d like help with understanding your water damage insurance claim, reach out to your agent today!
 At Avner Gat, Inc., we represent your interests in talks with the insurance company.
 Give us a call to learn more about how we can assist you with your claim!